adl1995/opencv-proposal/application.md

 Here ``BC`` is a data structure in which we store our tree.
 The edge map *E* is constructed by setting all points of *E* to zero.
 Then, we it assign with significance scores based on φ(γ) I described earlier.
 Then all the curves are sorted in descending order.
 For each curve γ in this sorted list, for each pixel *p ∈ P*, *E(p)* is set to hold the score of γ.
 Non-maximum suppression is then applied to deal with over lapping curves.

+There are two alternatives to binary beam tree, namely  Triangle-Partition-Tree (TPT) and  the Rectangle-Partition-Tree (RPT).
+A TPT is usually computationaly faster.
+In RPT the square matrix is recursively broken down into smaller matrices uptil our n<sub>min</sub> has been reached.
+As the name denotes for TPT the image is broken down into smalled triangles.
+Both these yield a similar edge detection performance.

+#### Results ####
+As mentioned in the paper experiments were conducted on images with different SNR levels.
+Image of the letter 'S' was used for this purpose.
+Different SNR levels 0.6 and 2.6 in intervals of 0.2 were chosen.
+Futhermore, salt and pepper noise was added in the image.
+This only affect around 1% of the total pixels.
+The F-measure was computed and compared with results achieved through other algorithms.
+F-measure is a summary statistic for a precision-recall curve, mentioned in [this](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/papers/mfm-pami-boundary.pdf) paper.
+Our algorithm achieved the best score.

 ## Timeline ##